-Section 13 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+Appendix 4 of this policy outline in more detail how staff are supported to do this.

 5.2 The designated safeguarding lead (DSL)

 The DSL is a member of the senior leadership team.
 Our DSL is Tracy Spragg and our DDSL is Aaron West takes lead responsibility for child protection and wider safeguarding.